OR13/didme.me/README.md

 2. Resolve the image.
 3. Extract the `did:key` multicodec.
 4. Construct the `did:key` document from the identifier.
-5. Update the did document to use the `did:meme` identifiers.
+5. Update the did document to use the `did:meme` identifier.

 #### Update